javers/javers.github.io/documentation/examples/index.md

 <a name="commit-changes"></a>
 ### Commit changes ###

-When your domain object has changed you probably want to persist details about this change.
-You can do this by call ```commit``` method on
+Whenever your domain object changes you have to persist details about the change.
+You can do this with a call ```commit``` method on Javers
-Javers instance:
+instance:

 ```java